subidit/typophilia/README.md

 33. **Vertex**: The point at the bottom (or top) of a character where two strokes meet, for example the ‘v’, ‘V’, ‘w’, ‘W’ etc.

+## Trivia

+- The name Noto is short for No Tofu, where tofu is a term often used to describe the little squares that show when a font is not supported by a computer.
+- The Coca-Cola Company’s first ever proprietary typeface, TCCC Unity, stands for The Coca-Cola Company.
+- Neutraface was inspired by Austrian-American architect Richard Neutra, nothing with being neutral.
+- The Doves Type was revived after searching the riverbed of the Thames near Hammersmith Bridge.
+- The mimicry typeface Wonton font is also known as Chinese, chopstick, chop suey, or kung-fu font.
+Subtle!
+- The surviving matrices based on which Janson typeface is developed, may not be made by Anton Janson but by Miklós (Nicholas) Tótfalusi Kis.